vroslmend/check-the-card-game-v2/docs/GAME_RULES.md

 *   **C. Final Turns Phase (`finalTurnsPhase`):**
     *   Players cannot use the manual `callCheck` move during this phase.
     *   `G.finalTurnsTaken` is managed as each eligible player takes their turn (it is typically reset to `0` only when `finalTurnsPhase` is first initiated).
-    *   The player who originally called/triggered "Check" (the `G.playerWhoCalledCheck`) is effectively skipped for taking a final turn.
+    *   The player who originally called/triggered "Check" (the `G.playerWhoCalledCheck`) is `isLocked`, does not take any further actions (including a final turn), and their cards cannot be targeted by other players' abilities (e.g., King, Queen, or Jack abilities).
+    *   Other eligible players (not the `G.playerWhoCalledCheck` and not otherwise locked or forfeited) each take one final turn.
+    *   During a player's final turn, standard gameplay rules apply:
+        *   They perform a primary draw action (from Draw Pile or eligible Discard Pile card).
+        *   They then discard a card.
+This discard creates a "Matching/Stacking Opportunity" as per Section 8.
+        *   If the discard (or a subsequent match) triggers special card abilities, the game will proceed to `abilityResolutionStage` as per Section 9 before the next final turn (or transition to scoring if all final turns are complete).
+    *   After all eligible players have taken their final turn, the game proceeds to the `scoringPhase`.

 **11. Scoring Phase (`scoringPhase`):**
 *   All players' hand cards are revealed.
 Scores are calculated per card values (section 4).